FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     ![Android Install](img/install_android_beta_step_1.jpg)

 3. You are now a beta tester.
 Read the instructions on the page.
-If you haven't installed the app yet, click the link that has been emphasized in the screen capture.
+If you haven't installed the app yet, click the link that has been framed in the screen capture.
 Then follow normal Android install instructions from [here](installing.md#android_1), continuing from Step 4 onwards.

     ![Android Install](img/install_android_beta_step_2.jpg)